JerryTseee/JerryTseee.github.io/_pages/about.md

 ~ last modified: 5/17/2025

 # About Me 🐧
 - I am TSE Wang Pok (谢宏博), pursuing two bachelor degrees, **BEng in computer engineering** and **BBA in finance**, in the **Department of Electrical and Electronic Engineering** and **Business School** at the **University of Hong Kong**.
-I am interested in GenAI and character animation, and hope my research works can be useful to the game/movie industry.
+I am interested in GenAI and character animation, hope my research works can be useful to the game/movie industry.
+And I hope to make my own game one day.
 Welcome to connect with me: s201943158@gmail.com or crazytse@connect.hku.hk, and follow my Xiaohongshu (小红书): JerryTsee

 # Educations